 • Filter by:

-We’re carrying out essential upgrade work in Sunderland – update for motorists
+We’re carrying out essential work to repair gas pipes in Guiseley

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Sunderland to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is on site responding to a gas escape in Guiseley.

-The project, which is expected to last mid November, has been planned in collaboration with Sunderland City Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures have been put in place.
+Engineers have located the leak which is in a pipe underneath the A65.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.

-Shaun Williams, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Sunderland.
+Vin Gottmers, Site Manager at Northern Gas Networks, said: “We would like to apologise for any inconvenience caused during these essential repairs and thank the public for their patience.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.